iSamMitchell/Asteroids-Clone-Project/README.md

 # Asteroids-Clone-Project
-This is a project made for a computer science course in high school.
+This was a project made for a computer science course in high school.
 It is a clone (in many ways) of the popular Asteroids game.
 The title of this clone is Space Shooter 2015, as that is the year the idea of it was created.

 An easy way of running this game is by downloading the files as well as Dr. Java (http://www.drjava.org/), a Java development program.
 Once downloaded,